Home-Sharing-Team/final-capstone-Project-Back-End/README.md

 User stories:  In addition to the basic project requirements, a set of specific requirements was developed from a list of user stories, as shown below:

 A) When I go to the home page:
-1. I can see a selection of the latest properties to rent on the home page, with 1 photo, property title, country, city,  and the rate.
+1. I can see a selection of the latest properties to rent on the home page, with 1 photo, property title, country, city,  and rate.
 2. If I click on a photo or property title, I can see:
 - The property title,
 - The whole address,